Strategy / AEO / GEO / SEO

 Common Mistakes Brands Make

-The most common mistakes brands make with search strategy in 2026 are: doing SEO alone and assuming it covers AI search, ignoring AI search entirely, treating AEO or GEO as one-time projects, running three separate strategies instead of one integrated system, and not measuring AI visibility at all.
+Here are the most common mistakes brands make with search strategy in 2026.
+Doing SEO alone and assuming it covers AI search.
+Ignoring AI search entirely.
+Treating AEO or GEO as one-time projects.
+Running three separate strategies instead of one integrated system.
+And not measuring AI visibility at all.

-After implementing the Triple-Engine Framework for multiple clients and observing the broader market, we have identified the most common mistakes brands make with their search strategy in 2026.
-Avoiding these mistakes can save you months of wasted effort and significant budget.
+We've rolled out the Triple-Engine Framework for multiple clients and watched the broader market.
+Along the way, we've spotted the most common mistakes brands make with their search strategy in 2026.
+Avoiding these can save you months of wasted effort and real budget.

 Mistake 1: Doing SEO Alone and Assuming It Covers AI Search

-This is the most prevalent mistake.
-Many brands assume that strong Google rankings automatically translate to AI search visibility.
-They do not.
-A page that ranks #1 on Google for a target keyword may never be cited by ChatGPT, Perplexity, or Claude.
-AI models evaluate sources differently from Google’s algorithm — they weight entity authority, structured data, content formatting, and citation signals in ways that traditional SEO does not address.
-If your strategy stops at SEO, you are only visible on one of three search channels.
+This is the most common mistake.
+Many brands assume strong Google rankings automatically mean AI search visibility.
+They don't.
+A page that ranks #1 on Google for a target keyword may never get cited by ChatGPT, Perplexity, or Claude.
+AI models judge sources differently from Google’s algorithm.
+They weigh entity authority, structured data, content formatting, and citation signals.
+Traditional SEO doesn't cover these.
+If your strategy stops at SEO, you're only visible on one of three search channels.

 Mistake 2: Ignoring AI Search Entirely

-Some brands are aware that AI search exists but have not yet prioritised it.
-They view it as “emerging” or “not yet mature enough” to invest in.
+Some brands know AI search exists but haven't prioritised it yet.
+They see it as “emerging” or “not mature enough” to invest in.
 This is a strategic error.
-AI search adoption is following an exponential curve, not a linear one.
-The brands that establish AI visibility now are building compounding advantages that will be increasingly difficult for latecomers to match.
-Waiting another year means facing competitors who have 12 months of accumulated entity authority, citation signals, and AI platform credibility.
+AI search adoption is following a curve that bends sharply upward, not a straight line.
+Brands that build AI visibility now are creating advantages that compound.
+Those advantages get harder for latecomers to match.
+Wait another year, and you'll face competitors with 12 months of built-up entity authority, citation signals, and AI platform credibility.

 Mistake 3: Treating AEO or GEO as One-Time Projects

-AI models are not static.
-They are retrained, fine-tuned, and updated regularly.
-A citation position you hold today can shift tomorrow if a model update changes how sources are evaluated.
-Brands that implement AEO or GEO as a one-time project — rather than an ongoing discipline — will see their gains erode over time.
-The Triple-Engine Framework is designed as a continuous operating system, not a one-off campaign.
+AI models don't stay still.
+They get retrained, fine-tuned, and updated regularly.
+A citation position you hold today can shift tomorrow if a model update changes how sources get evaluated.
+Some brands treat AEO or GEO as a one-time project instead of an ongoing discipline.
+Their gains fade over time.
+The Triple-Engine Framework is built as a continuous operating system, not a one-off campaign.

 Mistake 4: Running Three Separate Strategies Instead of One Integrated System

-Some brands recognise the need for SEO, AEO, and GEO, but engage separate agencies or teams for each.
-This fragments the strategy and eliminates the compounding effect.
-When your SEO team does not coordinate with your AEO specialist, you miss the reinforcing signals that make the framework powerful.
-The Triple-Engine Framework works precisely because all three engines are managed as a single, integrated system.
+Some brands know they need SEO, AEO, and GEO.
+But they hire separate agencies or teams for each.
+This splits the strategy apart and kills the compounding effect.
+When your SEO team doesn't coordinate with your AEO specialist, you miss the reinforcing signals that make the framework work.
+The Triple-Engine Framework works because all three engines run as one integrated system.

 Mistake 5: Not Measuring AI Visibility

-You cannot improve what you do not measure.
+You can't improve what you don't measure.
 A surprising number of brands in 2026 have no systematic way to track how they appear in AI-generated responses.
-They do not know whether ChatGPT cites them, whether Perplexity recommends their competitors, or whether Google AI Overviews feature their content.
-Without measurement, you are operating blind.
-The first step in any Triple-Engine implementation is a comprehensive AI Visibility Audit that establishes your baseline.
+They don't know whether ChatGPT cites them, whether Perplexity recommends their competitors, or whether Google AI Overviews feature their content.
+Without measurement, you're operating blind.
+The first step in any Triple-Engine implementation is a full AI Visibility Audit that sets your baseline.

 How to Measure Triple-Engine Performance

-Triple-Engine performance is measured across three dimensions: SEO metrics (rankings, domain authority, Core Web Vitals, organic traffic), AEO metrics (AI citation frequency, entity recognition, structured data validation), and GEO metrics (AI Share of Voice, recommendation frequency, citation quality across all platforms).
+We measure Triple-Engine performance across three dimensions.
+SEO metrics cover rankings, domain authority, Core Web Vitals, and organic traffic.
+AEO metrics cover AI citation frequency, entity recognition, and structured data validation.
+GEO metrics cover AI Share of Voice, recommendation frequency, and citation quality across all platforms.

 Dimension 1: SEO Metrics (The Foundation Layer)